pataruco/installfest/installfest.md

 ## Pre-install

-1. Identify which version of OSX you're using - ideally you should have Catalina or newer (10.15.x)
+1. Identify which version of OSX you're using - ideally you should have Big Sur or newer (11.14.x)
 2. Ensure you've got [Xcode installed](https://apps.apple.com/gb/app/xcode/id497799835)
 3. Ensure that you've uninstalled any antivirus software you may have, as it can prevent some of the tools from installing properly